-PM10 was monitored at Wainuiomata Bowling Club from September 2000 through to October 2001.
-Fine particulate concentrations exceeded the proposed National ambient air quality guideline on three occasions during the past winter.
-The breaches of the guideline occurred during the same period as those exceedences experienced in Upper Hutt, that is, during cold calm weather conditions when dispersion of air pollutants is poor.
+PM{10} was monitored at Wainuiomata Bowling Club from October 2001 through to October 2001.
+Fine particulate concentrations equalled the national ambient air quality guideline on one occasion during the past winter.
+The peaks in pollution occurred during cold calm weather conditions when dispersion of air pollutants is poor.

 The Wellington Regional Council used the Wainuiomata site as part of an air pollution screening programme for the Wellington Region.
 Wainuiomata had been suspected of having the meteorological conditions conducive to pollution events.
-The use of solid fuel fires for domestic heating is suspected as the main source of air pollution.
+The use of solid fuel fires for domestic heating is thought to be as the main source of air pollution in Wainuiomata.